peterlymo/aws-lab/README.md

 ```
 bash install.sh <RDS_ENDPOINT> <ACCESS_KEY> <SECRET_KEY> <S3_REGION> <S3_BUCKET_NAME> <RDS_SD_USERNAME> <RDS_DB_PASSWORD> <RDS_DB_NAME>
 ```
-example
+Example

 ```
 bash install.sh cp424.c8jbakfloyel.us-east-1.rds.amazonaws.com AKIAQU*********** 7xTQPLfOhoL+**************** us-east-1 cp-424-s3 admin pass**** cp424db

 ```

+> **Warning**
-you are good to go, sometimes things may work as expected, I assume you are an engineer,so google is your friend
+> Now you are ready to go.
+Occasionally, things may not work as expected, but as an engineer, I trust that you have the skills to troubleshoot and resolve any issues that may arise.
+Remember that Google is your Friend

 # Architecture
 ![Architecture](static/target_architecture_2.png)